cmharlow/lc-reconcile/README.md

 indicate either if you just want responses for headings from either the NAF or the LCSH.

 ####Examples

-(If you want to test this yourself, and aren't sure how, check out [Postman Chrome Add-on](https://www.getpostman.com/), though most of these can be tested by entering in your web browser.)

 * http://id.loc.gov/authorities/label/Prince
 * http://id.loc.gov/authorities/label/TAFKAP